drakkar-lig/walt-python-packages/client/walt/client/doc/md/tutorial.md

 rpi-D314-jtag  rpi   rpi-jtag-target  192.168.12.2   yes
 [...]

-The following nodes are free (they have never been used):
+The following nodes are free (they boot a default image):

 name           type  ip              reachable
 -------------  ----  --------------  ---------